AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> views --> outline

-The :guilabel:`Outline` view, which you can choose to activate through the :menuselection:`Tools-->Views-->Outline` menu, shows the contents of the current file.
+The :guilabel:`Outline` view, which you can choose to activate through the :menuselection:`Tools --> Views --> Outline` menu, shows the contents of the current file.

 The exact semantics depends on the language you are seeing.
 For Ada, C and C++